Tlmonko/Smart-Pedometer/README.md

 # My project in Sirius 2019

-> Created by Unity personal edition
+> Created by Unity personal edition\n
 > Scripts written in C# using JetBrains Rider

 It is a mobile application